alanng10/class-lang/Docue/Article/Word/a.md

 Word "last" has meaning that is end index.

+Word "before" has meaning that is before entity.

+Word "after" has meaning that is after entity.

 Word "index" has meaning that is list item identifier.

 Word "zero" has meaning that is empty effect.